Dr. Luke

 Łukasz Sebastian Gottwald (born September 26, 1973), known professionally as Dr. Luke, Tyson Trax, and Made in China, is an American musician, songwriter, and record producer.
 He began his professional music career as the Saturday Night Live Band's lead guitarist in 1996.
-He gained prominence in 2004 for producing Kelly Clarkson's single "Since U Been Gone" with Swedish record producer Max Martin, and later collaborated with Canadian producer Cirkut and fellow American Benny Blanco.
+In 2004 he produced Kelly Clarkson's single "Since U Been Gone" with Swedish record producer Max Martin, and later collaborated with Canadian producer Cirkut and fellow American producer Benny Blanco.

 Gottwald continued to co-write and produce commercially successful songs such as "Who Knew" (2006) for Pink, "Girlfriend" (2007) for Avril Lavigne, and "I Kissed a Girl" (2008) for Katy Perry, before leaving Saturday Night Live and reuniting with Clarkson for "My Life Would Suck Without You" (2009).
 As the founder of both Kemosabe Records and Amigo Records, Gottwald has signed artists such as Kesha, Doja Cat, Becky G, Juicy J, R. City, and Lil Bibby to the former, as well as Kim Petras and Joy Oladokun to the latter.

-In 2014 Gottwald was involved in a series of lawsuits with Kesha, in which she alleged abuse and employment discrimination whilst he claimed breach of contract and defamation.
+In 2014, Gottwald was involved in a series of lawsuits with Kesha, in which she alleged abuse and employment discrimination whilst he claimed breach of contract and defamation.
 The case was settled out of court in June 2023.

 Gottwald owns two publishing companies, Kasz Money Publishing, for his own songs, and Prescription Songs, which employs other songwriters.
 As of January 2011, he has garnered 21 Top 40 Billboard Hot 100 singles, becoming the producer with the third most such hits since the charts were created.
 Billboard named him one of the top performing producers of the 2000s, and the American Society of Composers, Authors and Publishers named him Producer and Songwriter of the Year from 2009 to 2011.
 At the 53rd Annual Grammy Awards, he was nominated for a Grammy Award for Producer of the Year, Non-Classical, and Perry's Teenage Dream was nominated for Album of the Year.